odtu/EE463/Hardware Project/README.md

 - **Presentation for Feedback Session (15 pts):** Each team should present their topology selection and project design.
 They should describe how they selected critical components and their plan for design and manufacturing.

-- **Demo Day (30 pts):** Each team is expected to present their prototype in the demo day.
-If you have a prototype, but somehow if it doesn't work on the demo day, you will get zero points from this part.
-However, if you don't come up with a prototype, or convince us that you put enough effort in building one, you will get zero points from the all hardware project (yes, even if you had the design report).
+- **Demo & Final Presentation (45 pts):** Each team will present their final simulation results.
+We will review and evaluate your simulation files together, discussing the points you focused on during modeling and the corresponding outcomes.
+Similarly, we will also conduct an evaluation based on your PCB design.

-- **Final Report and Test Results (40 pts):** A report that presents your design decisions, computer simulations, component selection and test results.
-It should contain your results with the motor running (data can be collected on the demo day, but preferably earlier).
-The report can contain any other useful tests (i.e. functionality of the switches, tests with R load etc).
+- **Final Report (25 pts):** A report that presents your design decisions, component selection, complete computer simulations and PCB design.

 #### Bonus Parts

+There will be bonuses for some groups -not necessarily to a single group-.
 You can get extra points in any of the following.
-In order to get bonus points, your design should meet the minimum requirements. *Start the DC motor from standstill to rated speed and run for 2 minutes.*

-- **Topolgy Bonus:** Unique topologies will be rewarded.
-If you select a converter topology that no other groups use, you will be awarded by full bonus.
-If only two groups use the same topology, half bonus will be given for each.
-If three or more groups use the same topology, no bonus will be given for those groups.

-- **Tea Bonus:** Boil the water inside 2 kW kettle.
-Kettle will be fed by AC machine, which is mechanically connected to the DC motor driven by your driver.
-The drive should supply minimum 2 kW power to the kettle for at least 5 minutes.
-You will also enjoy the tea of triumph after successfully boiling the water in the kettle.

-- **PCB Bonus:** Implement your design on PCB.
-You can use PCB design softwares such as KiCad, Altium Designer, Proteus, Autocad Eagle, etc.

-- **Utilization Bonus:** A bonus will be awarded to design with the tightest semiconductor ratings.
-Total Voltage-Ampere rating of power semiconductors will be evaluated.

-- **Efficiency Bonus:** The project with the highest efficiency at rated load (2 kW) will be awarded with this bonus.

-- **Industrial Design Bonus:** Enclose your design in a plastic/metal box (like one of [those](https://www.altinkaya.com.tr/Proje_Kutulari.html), not in a shoe box) and **label input/outputs with proper connections for safe operation.** You can design and 3D print your housing by using 3D printer available in our department.
-You can contact with [Mesut Özer](https://eee.metu.edu.tr/personel/mesut-ozer) for details of 3D printing process or you can use the 3D printer in the Ground Lab.
-Secure the board and connections so that it does not get damaged when it is subjected to vibrations.

-- **Compactness Bonus:** A bonus will be awarded to a project with the smallest volume (including all cabling, control circuitry, filters, connectors etc).
-The volume of the design will be calculated by finding the smallest possible rectangular prism that can contain the design.
-You must get Industrial Design Bonus to be eligible for this bonus.
+- **Thermal Simulation (10 pts):** Add thermal models of your design to simulation software and provide the results of thermal/electrical co-simulation.
+You can use Simulink or PLECS thermal simulaitons.

+- **Industrial Design Bonus (10 pts):** This bonus will apply to those students who put 3D models to their PCB design.
+You should also design a proper box for your PCB design and present with 3D model of the designed PCB.

-- **Single Supply Bonus:** If you could feed the driver circuitry using only single supply (main power input: 3 Phase, or 1 Phase AC), you will be awarded with this bonus.
+- **Single Supply Bonus (10 pts):** If you could feed the driver circuitry using only single supply (main power input: 3 Phase, or 1 Phase AC), you will be awarded with this bonus.
+You should simulate and present how your circuit operates with single supply.

-- **Analog Controller Bonus:** If an analog controller is used to control the drive rather than a digital controller a bonus will be awarded.

-- **Four-Quadrant Bonus:** Normally you are required to make a single quadrant DC motor drive, but implement a four-quadrant drive to get this bonus.

-- **Closed-loop Voltage/Current Control Bonus:** Implement a feedback loop to adjust the output voltage automatically and protect your drive against high currents.

-- **Closed-loop Speed Control Bonus:** Implement a feedback loop to adjust the speed of the motor automatically.
+- **Analog Current Controller Bonus (10 pts):** Simulate your converter circuit with a proper current controller using analog controllers.
+You can simulate analog controllers in LTspice or any other simulation software having models of controllers.

+- **Hardware Demo (30 pts):** Present your working prototypes.
+You are required to start the DC motor from standstill to rated speed under no load (but still you have the inertia, and the friction) and run for 2 minutes.
+You are allowed to soft start your drive (i.e for charging capacitors etc) with a variac, but variac should not be used to control the voltage while the motor is running.

-- **Karma Bonus:** This bonus will be awarded to one person who helps most to everyone during the project period.
-This bonus will be awarded by the results of anonymous voting in the demo day.
+- **Karma Bonus (10 pts):** This bonus will be awarded to one person who helps most to everyone during the project period.
+This bonus will be awarded by the results of anonymous voting on ODTÜClass.

 ### Frequently Asked Questions

 - Do I need to buy all the components?

 No, we will provide some mostly used components, but not all of them.
-Please check the [available component list](https://github.com/odtu/ee463/blob/master/Hardware%20Project/components.md).
+Please check the [available component list](https://github.com/odtu/ee463/blob/master/Term%20Project/components.md).

 - Can I use the lab before demo day?